IAmMarcelJung/fabulous-board-example/gpio_test/nucleo_firmware/README.md

 > to the Nucleo pins and enough clearance for the Flexy Pins.

 3. Install a Caravel Breakout board into the HAT's socket, with the Efabless logo facing the USB connector on the HAT.
+If you are using a labeled board at Heidelberg University, the logo is covered by the number label, so the number label should face the USB connector in the HAT.

 4. Connect the USB cable from the connector CN1 on the Nucleo to your workstation / laptop.